-Stuart Rose and Lawrence Tomchin have entered into Employment Agreements with Rex Radio & TV.
-The Agreements provide that Mr. Rose and Mr. Tomchin are each entitled to an annual salary of \$154,500, a cash bonus at the discretion of the Board of Directors, participation in all employee benefit plans and reimbursement for business expenses.
-Each Agreement is for a term of three years commencing January 1, 1997 and is automatically renewed for additional one-year terms until Mr. Rose's or Mr. Tomchin's resignation, death, total disability or termination of employment for cause, unless earlier terminated by either party upon 180 days written notice.
-Effective October 14, 1998, Messrs.
-Rose and Tomchin each entered into new Employment Agreements on the same terms as their current Agreements for a three-year term commencing January 1, 2000 through December 31, 2002.
+Stuart Rose and Lawrence Tomchin have entered into Employment Agreements with Rex Radio and Television, Inc. The Agreements provide that Mr. Rose and Mr. Tomchin are each entitled to an annual salary of \$154,500, a cash bonus at the discretion of the Board of Directors, participation in all employee benefit plans and reimbursement for business expenses.
+Each Agreement is for a term of three years commencing January 1, 2000 and is automatically renewed for additional one-year terms until Mr. Rose's or Mr. Tomchin's resignation, death, total disability or termination of employment for cause, unless earlier terminated by either party upon 180 days written notice.